Get

 1. Gentle

 Have you ever gone to give your dog a treat, only to end up with your fingers getting nipped?
 Or maybe your dog is overly excited to meet a new puppy and is handling them a little too roughly?
 “Gentle” is the perfect command for this type of behavior.
-It teaches your dog to keep their mouth and snout under control, even when they’re excited.
+It teaches your dog to use a soft mouth and calm body control, even when they’re excited.

 To Teach It:

 For many dogs, the easiest way to teach this command is to offer your dog something of interest to them, but as soon as they react too roughly, pull it back from them and give the command.
-If you’re offering your dog a treat or a toy and they start jumping or nipping to get to it, they’ll get the idea quickly if you continue to take it back until they calm down enough to gently take the item from you.
+If you’re offering your dog a treat or a toy and they start jumping or nipping to get to it, they’ll get the idea quickly if you continue to take it back until they calm down enough to gently take the item from you, and then immediately reward the calm, gentle behavior.

 2. Ouch